cellphonedude/shells-on-cells/SETUP.md

 1. Download and install a flashing tool like [balenaEtcher](https://www.balena.io/etcher/)

-2. In your flashing tool of choice, select the SD card on the machine
+2. In your flashing tool of choice, select the SD card on the machine and the Raspbian image to be flashed

 3. Flash the SD card and wait until finished